apache/opendal/core/src/services/persy/docs.md

 ## Configuration

-- `datadir`: Set the path to the cacache data directory
+- `datafile`: Set the path to the persy data file.
+The directory in the path must already exist.
+- `segment`: Set the name of the persy segment.
+- `index`: Set the name of the persy index.

-You can refer to [`CacacheBuilder`]'s docs for more information
+You can refer to [`PersyBuilder`]'s docs for more information

 ## Example